MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 ### Clean steps
 -->
-## Technical Upgrade of a Code Customized Application to Business Central 2019 Wave 2 platform
+## Technical Upgrade of a code-customized application to Business Central 2019 release wave 2 platform

-Use this process when you have a customized Business Central application that you want to upgrade to the Business Central Wave 2 platform.
+Use this process when you have a customized Business Central application that you want to upgrade to the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 release wave 2 platform.
 This will not upgrade the application to the latest version.
 With this process, you will convert the entire application from C/AL to an base application extension.

 <!-- For this scenario, I used a BC 14.0 modified base application on a BC 14.0 server instance, which include some customization on C/AL objects in the base application and a custom extension that modified the Item table. is proecess will convert the entire BC 14 custom application to an Extension on the BC 15 platform.-->